kilipan/miao/README.md

 - semickolon for creating FAK, inspiring the project and helping with design considerations
 - 0xCB for open-sourcing the [Helios](https://github.com/0xCB-dev/0xCB-Helios/) and providing inspiration for the ESD stuff
 - the Clacktales community for their continued support, discussion, and interest in the project
+- Pete Johanson for noticing and pointing out the pinout mix-up